 a) The supplier warrants that the goods are free of defects ex warehouse.
 The customer must inspect the delivered goods for any defects immediately upon receipt.
 The obligation to inspect extends to the entire delivery.

 b) The goods must be stored properly and in a place suitable for animal feed and protected against loss, destruction and damage.
-Complaints of defects of any kind must be made to the supplier immediately, but at the latest within 7 days of receipt of the goods, but in any case before they are passed on, consumed, treated or processed, giving precise details of the individual defects alleged and sending a sample.
-Notices of defects which do not meet these requirements or which are only made during or after the consumption or processing of the goods shall not be taken into account, so that the supplier's warranty obligation shall lapse in this respect.
+Notices of defects of any kind must be made to the supplier immediately, but at the latest within 7 days of receipt of the goods, but in any case before they are passed on, consumed or processed, stating the alleged individual defects in detail and sending a sample.
+Complaints which do not fulfil these requirements or which are only made during or after the consumption or processing of the goods will not be taken into account, so that the supplier's warranty obligation shall lapse in this respect.
 The customer must give notice of non-obvious defects immediately after their discovery, but at the latest within 7 days of their discovery in accordance with the requirements of this lit. b).

-c)The expenses required for the purpose of inspection and subsequent performance, in particular transport, travel, labor and material costs, shall be borne or reimbursed by the provider in accordance with the statutory provisions if a defect actually exists.
-Otherwise, the provider may demand reimbursement from the customer for the costs incurred as a result of the unjustified request to remedy the defect (in particular inspection and transport costs), unless the lack of defectiveness was not recognizable to the customer.
+c)The expenses required for the purpose of inspection and subsequent performance, in particular transport, travel, labour and material costs, shall be borne or reimbursed by the provider in accordance with the statutory provisions if a defect actually exists.
+Otherwise, the provider may demand reimbursement from the customer of the costs incurred as a result of the unjustified request to remedy the defect (in particular inspection and transport costs), unless the lack of defectiveness was not recognisable to the customer.

 d) If the complaint is made in good time and is justified, the supplier shall take back the defective parts of the goods, provided they are still in the condition in which they were delivered, and replace them with other goods free of charge, subject to the possibility of delivery.
 However, the supplier is entitled to refund the purchase price instead of a replacement delivery.
-If the replacement goods are also defective, the customer is also entitled, at his discretion, to a reasonable reduction in the price or rescission of the contract.
+If the replacement goods are also defective, the customer shall also be entitled to a reasonable reduction in payment or cancellation of the contract at his discretion.

 e) Warranty claims expire 1 year after delivery of the goods.